CodeWithDennis/filament-advanced-components-docs/README.md

 If you want to mask a value on a `AdvancedTextColumn` or `AdvancedTextEntry`, you can use the **masked** method.

 > [!NOTE]
-> This only hides the value on the frontend
+> The value will only be masked on the frontend

 ![advanced-text-column-badge](art/masked.png)